hepabolu/programming-by-stealth/docs/pbs80.md

 );
 ```

-In situations where you want to do the same thing no matter what when wrong, regardless of where in the chain the rejection occurred, you should add a final `.catch()` to the end of the chain and use that to deal with the rejection.
+In situations where you want to do the same thing no matter what went wrong, regardless of where in the chain the rejection occurred, you should add a final `.catch()` to the end of the chain and use that to deal with the rejection.
 That is, you should do something like:

 ```javascript
 aPromise.then(